Get Your Invoices Paid Faster With Commission Factoring For Real Estate

 - Incremental fees: These fees cover cash advance expenses after the initial fee period and cost 0.25-1.50% of your invoice’s face value per charge.

 What documents do you need to be eligible for invoice factoring?
-Here is what you have to prepare before signing a factoring agreement:
+Here is what most factors will require to have prepared before signing a factoring agreement:

 Factoring Application